-In 1955, under Victor D’Amico’s direction, the Museum of Modern Art sponsored summer painting classes at Ashawagh Hall in East Hampton.
-Victor had a greater vision for these classes, some place “more dramatic and reflecting the character of the environment – sky, sea and salt air, either a boat, or resembling one.”
-In addition to teaching technique, his aim was to bring amateurs, children, adults, and artists and teachers together in a stimulating setting in a natural environment.
+Beginning in 1955, under Victor D’Amico’s direction, the Museum of Modern Art sponsored summer painting classes at Ashawagh Hall in the Springs, East Hampton.
+Victor had a greater vision for these classes, someplace “more dramatic and reflecting the character of the environment – sky, sea and salt air, either a boat, or resembling one.”
+In addition to teaching technique, his aim was to bring amateurs, children, adults, and artists and teachers together in a stimulating setting within a natural environment.

-Victor D’Amico found his dream in a retired World War I Navy Barge.
-In March of 1960, with the help of local baymen, he anchored The Art Barge in place in Napeague Harbor where it still stands today.
+Victor D’Amico found his dream in a retired Navy Barge.
+In March of 1960, with the help of local baymen, he beached The Art Barge in place at the head of Napeague Harbor where it still stands today.
 The second story was added, creating additional studio space with panoramic views of both Napeague Harbor and the Atlantic Ocean.
-Originally named, Kearsarge, a Native American word meaning “place of heaven,” The Art Barge immediately attracted the attention of landscape painters and photographers.
+Named Kearsarge, a Native American word meaning “place of heaven,” it became known as The Art Barge, immediately attracting the attention of landscape painters and photographers.
 In the early years, studio painting and teacher training classes were taught by Victor.

 Gradually other instructors joined him, including his wife, the artist and teacher, Mabel D’Amico.
 The program was gradually expanded to include classes in watercolor, drawing, printmaking, sculpture, and workshops designed especially for young people.
-The Barge is open from the beginning of June through the end of September.
+The Art Barge is open June through September.